-- 1) the piping used is large enough. - 2) the supply regulator is adequately adjusted. - 3) that the total gas load for the residence does not exceed the amount supplied.
+- 1) The piping used is large enough. - 2) The supply regulator is adequately adjusted. - 3) That the total gas load for the residence does not exceed the amount supplied.

-The supply regulator (the regulator that attaches directly to the residence inlet or to the propane tank) should supply gas at the suggested input pressure listed above.
+The regulator that attaches directly to the residence inlet or to the propane tank is the supply regulator.
+It should supply gas at the suggested input pressure listed above.
 Contact the local gas supplier if the regulator is at an improper pressure.